AI Assistant for Mac

 - 01Open the app.
 Start tutor mode.

-- 02GuideLayer walks through tasks with on-screen pointers and voice narration.
+- 02GuideLayer walks through tasks with a Margin Cue and voice narration, checking each step before the next.

 You don't want another cloud account with your screen data.

-- 01Sign in with Claude Code and Codex already on the Mac.
+- 01Sign in with Codex, or add a Claude API key, on the Mac.

 - 02Privacy Center: screenshots off, encrypted memory, incognito when needed.

-- 03Primary inference path stays on your subscriptions.
+- 03Primary inference path stays on the provider you connect.

-A Mac AI assistant that can't see your screen is a search box with a nicer icon.
-GuideLayer starts from what's actually open.
+A Mac AI assistant that can't see your screen is a search box with a nicer icon, and one that can't verify its own answer is just a confident guess.
+GuideLayer starts from what's actually open and checks its work, browse best AI apps for Mac if you're still comparing categories.

 Common questions